 If you’re painting a car in a professional setting, a smooth and evenly finished paintwork is an absolute must if you wish to keep your clients happy.
 For that reason, a CFM rating of at least 12 CFM will be ideal to paint an entire car without losing consistency.
-On the other hand, if you’re using a HVLP spray gun, air pressure of 10 to 15 PSI will be sufficient.
+On the other hand, if you’re using a HVLP spray gun, an air pressure of 10 to 15 PSI will be sufficient.

 4. Which Air Compressor Size is the Best for Painting Cars?